More About Earthmoving Equipment

 OSHA stands for the Occupational Safety and Health Administration.
 It is a regulatory agency that enforces safe and healthy working conditions.
 OSHA also provides training, resources, education and assistance.

 Skid steers and track loaders are both used for various material handling applications.
 They are engine-powered machines equipped with lifting arms typically attached to a bucket.
 The main difference between these two types of loaders is that skid steers ride on wheels while track loaders have their weight evenly distributed by way of tracks.
 Both loaders can be outfitted with different labor-saving attachments like forks, high lift buckets, hopper buckets, augers and more.
-Please visit our skid steers and track loaders rental page for more information on our fleet of backhoes.
+Please visit our skid steers and compact track loaders rental page for more information on our fleet of backhoes.

 A trencher is a valuable piece of earthmoving equipment that utilizes a trencher blade to dig clean, uniform trenches for pipelaying, cable installation and more.
 Trenchers vary in size, from portable compact trenchers to trenchers that must be towed behind tractors or other heavy equipment during use.